maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - Is a KeyPath the right way of describing the position of a party member?
 - Determining if party is in line of sight of enemy uses a naive raycast approach. this could be easier.
-- [ ] DRY: move as much from strategies into default implementations as possible

 ## 🚧 DOING